The Foreclosure Process

 - At least 20 days before the scheduled foreclosure sale, the lender must publish a notice of the sale in a newspaper in circulation in your town or county.
 The notice must be published once a week for three weeks in a row.

 - The lender must conduct a foreclosure sale at your home, or another location if specified in your mortgage.
-The lender can not forced to leave your home on the day of the auction and you do not have to let anyone into your home.
+The lender can not force you to leave your home on the day of the auction and you do not have to let anyone into your home.

 - A third party, or the lender itself, may purchase your home at the foreclosure sale.
 Once a foreclosure deed is recorded by the new owner, you are no longer the owner of the property and should start considering other housing options.